2014 Nantes attack

-On 22 December 2014, Sébastien Sarron ran over ten pedestrians in his white van at the Christmas market of the French city of Nantes, before attempting suicide by stabbing himself.
-Ten people, including the suspect, suffered non-fatal injuries; one person, a man by the name of Virgile Porcher, was pronounced clinically dead the following day.
+On 22 December 2014, Sébastien Sarron ran over ten pedestrians in his van at the Christmas market of the French city of Nantes, before attempting suicide by stabbing himself.
+Ten people, including the suspect, suffered non-fatal injuries.
+One man, Virgile Porcher, was pronounced dead the following day.

 The attack came a day after a similar automotive attack on pedestrians in Dijon, as well as two days after a stabbing attack inside a police station in Joué-lès-Tours.
 Although the three attacks were treated as unrelated, the Government of France deployed 300 soldiers onto the nation's streets to heighten security afterwards.

 In 2016, the Financial Times described this attack, the 21 December 2014 Dijon attack, and the 20 December 2014 Tours police station stabbing as "the first ISIS-linked attacks" in France.

 Suspect

 French Interior Minister Bernard Cazeneuve said that the attacker in Nantes was "unbalanced".
 There were initial reports that the attacker had shouted Allahu Akbar ("God is Great"), however, police stated that a notebook in his van contained "incoherent suicidal phrases", and his fear of being murdered by the secret services.
 A test found 1.80 g of alcohol per litre of blood, four times the maximum legal rate.